 Private smear test & HPV Services

-We provide private cervical smear and HPV tests as part of your overall smear test.
+We provide private cervical smear tests, with an HPV test included.
 We also offer sub-typing of HPV if your test comes back positive.
-This will help us to determine whether your virus strain is high or lower risk.
+This will help us to determine whether your virus strain is high or low risk.

 We also offer a vaccine against human papilloma virus.
 If you have not been sexually active, this can be administered to a woman of any age.
 If you have been sexually active, we recommend checking your current HPV status first.

 What is Cervical Cancer?

 Worldwide, more than half a million women are diagnosed with cervical cancer every year.

 Around 75% of diagnosed women survive the disease.
 Cervical cancer survival is higher in women diagnosed at a younger age, women under 40 years of age have survival rates of more than 85%.

 As part of our private smear test, we will test you for HPV and additionally will be able to inform you as to what kind (sub-type) of HPV you have.
 With this information, we will be able to give you a recommendation on how often a smear test will be needed and assess your risk of cervical cancer and genital warts.

 Consultation is included in the smear price so the doctor will give you a follow up call once the results arrive.
-In case your smear would show any abnormalities you will agree on the future steps and possible referrals as well.
+In case your smear shows any abnormalities, you will discuss options for future steps including possible referrals.

 What to do next

-If you have an abnormal smear the doctor will arrange a private appointment and advise on the next steps of treatment, dependent on your individual case.
+If you have an abnormal smear the doctor will arrange a private appointment and advise on the next steps of treatment, depending on your individual case.

 A smear test is a fast procedure, in which the doctor inserts a speculum into the vagina, which allows visibility of the cervix.
 A soft swab is used to collect a sample of cells from the cervix.
 The procedure can be uncomfortable but does not cause pain.
 We work with female GPs every day who can help explain the test, discuss your relevant symptoms and conduct the cervical smear for you.